Sony Pictures Home Entertainment

-Sony Pictures Home Entertainment Inc. (abbreviated as SPHE) is the home entertainment distribution division of Sony Pictures Entertainment, a subsidiary of Sony.
+Sony Pictures Home Entertainment Inc. (abbreviated as SPHE) is the home entertainment distribution subsidiary of Sony Pictures Entertainment.
 It was founded in June 1978.

 Background

 SPHE is responsible for the distribution of the Sony Pictures library for home entertainment, mainly releases from the Sony Pictures Motion Picture Group (Columbia Pictures, TriStar Pictures, Sony Pictures Classics, and Screen Gems) as well as releases from Sony Pictures Worldwide Acquisitions (Triumph Films, Destination Films, Stage 6 Films and Affirm Films) and Crunchyroll, LLC after the latter company's deal with Universal Pictures Home Entertainment as Funimation expired.

-SPHE also releases and distributes products from Lionsgate Home Entertainment (since 2021), Walt Disney Studios Home Entertainment (since 2024), The Criterion Collection (since 2013) and Content Partners LLC (which includes titles from FilmDistrict (now absorbed into Focus Features), Morgan Creek Entertainment, Franchise Pictures and Revolution Studios).
+SPHE also releases and distributes products from Lionsgate Home Entertainment (since 2021), Walt Disney Studios Home Entertainment (since 2024), and Content Partners LLC (which includes titles from FilmDistrict (now absorbed into Focus Features), Morgan Creek Entertainment, Franchise Pictures and Revolution Studios).
 Since June 20, 2007, SPHE has handled distribution of children's content formerly handled by Sony BMG's Sony Wonder label.

 In Canada, Columbia TriStar Home Video helped distribute tapes from Astral Video in the 1990s.
 It also has an Australian deal with Hoyts.